FK2469/F-NEMU/README.md

-# ICS2015 Programming Assignment
+# F-NEMU

-This project is the programming assignment of the class ICS(Introduction to Computer System) in Department of Computer Science and Technology, NanJing University.
+This project is inspired by the programming assignment of the class Introduction to Computer System in Department of Computer Science and Technology, NanJing University.

 For the guide of this programming assignment, refer to http://nju-ics.gitbooks.io/ics2015-programming-assignment/content/

 The following subprojects/components are included.
-Some of them are not fully implemented.
-* NEMU
+* F-NEMU
 * testcase
 * newlib
 * kernel
 * typing game
-* NEMU-PAL
+* PAL

-## NEMU
+## F-NEMU

-NEMU(NJU Emulator) is a simple but complete full-system x86 emulator designed for teaching.
+F-NEMU is a simple but complete full-system x86 emulator designed for teaching.
 It is the main part of this programming assignment.
-Small x86 programs can run under NEMU.
-The main features of NEMU include
+Small x86 programs can run under F-NEMU.
+The main features of F-NEMU include
 * a small monitor with a simple debugger
  * single step
  * register/memory examination